In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 In the case of a bike crash, a running injury, or any other emergency, the Vivoactive 4 offers incidence detection.

-When an incident occurs, your Garmin smartwatch will send your location information to a predetermined phone number.
+When an incident occurs, your watch will send your location information to a predetermined phone number.

 The Garmin Vivoactive 4 plays music and offers a few different application options.